cicalese/docker-wikifarm/README.md

 version (1.31, 1.32, 1.33, 1.34, or master)
 1. `build_all.sh`: build the wiki farm containers for all supported MediaWiki versions
-1. `create_wiki.sh`: create a wiki on the wikifarm
+1. `create_wiki.sh`: create a wiki on the wiki farm
 1. `mk-favicon.sh`: creates a `favicon.ico` file from the `logo.png` file for
 a wiki
 1. `move_wiki.sh`: move a wiki from one wiki farm container to another